A method to measure the integral vertical intensity and angular distribution of atmospheric muons with a stationary plastic scintillator bar detector: Conclusions

 A method to extract the integral vertical intensity and the angular distribution of atmospheric muons at a given location on the Earth's surface using a stationary plastic scintillator bar detector was presented.
 The method relies on the accurate simulation of the observed deposited energy distribution of atmospheric muons in the detector, for which a muon generator algorithm was developed and coupled with a GEANT4 simulation of the detector response which included the effects of the energy resolution and PMT saturation, as well as a rough description of the laboratory building coverage.
 The simulated energy spectrum of muons, was fit to an experimentally measured spectrum considering also two exponentially decreasing background components representing the neutrons and electromagnetic showers entering the detector to match the lowest energy region.

+Two closure tests were performed to verify the robustness of the fitting procedure and assess the validity of the estimated uncertainties on $I_0$ and $n$.
+The first test used a simple model without building coverage and no low energy backgrounds.
+The second test used the full simulation with building coverage and two low energy background components.
+Within the low statistics of the tests the fits returned the input parameters within the estimated errors.
+A small remaining systematic offset of order $\sim$4\% towards larger values of $I_0$ and $n$ could not be ruled out but was still expected from the low statistics of the tests.
+Fitting the data spectrum with the simplified model without building overburden but including the low energy backgrounds produced values of $I_0$ and $n$ about $\sim$8-11\% lower than those obtained including the building coverage.

-Assuming that the angular distribution follows the usual $\cos^2\theta$ law, we extract a measurement of $I_0=(108.2\pm 0.51 ({\rm stat})\pm 4.8 ({\rm syst}))~{\rm m}^{-2}{\rm s}^{-1}{\rm sr}^{-1}$ for this quantity in Mexico City, at the geographical coordinates 19.33$^\circ$N 99.19$^\circ$W, altitude of 2,268 m above sea level, and geomagnetic cut-off of 8.2 ~GV.
-This value fits reasonably well with expectations for a location at this altitude, and away from strong geomagnetic anomalies.
-The small statistical error indicates that this method can be used to track variations in this quantity of the order of or larger than 0.5\% over periods of 5~h, and is a good option for monitoring applications.
-Allowing the exponent of the angular distribution to vary, we extract a measured value of $n=(2.12\pm0.19 ({\rm stat})\pm0.11({\rm syst}))$, where the dominant error is from fit statistics.
+Using data taken at 5 different azimuthal orientations with 5 hr of exposure in each, and assuming that the angular distribution follows a $\cos^n\theta$ law, we obtain average values of $n=(1.90\pm 0.06({\rm stat})\pm 0.10({\rm syst}))$ and $I_0=(101.2\pm 1.8({\rm stat})\pm 5.5({\rm syst}))$ $~{\rm m}^{-2}{\rm s}^{-1}{\rm sr}^{-1}$ in Mexico City, at the geographical coordinates 19.33$^\circ$N 99.19$^\circ$W, altitude of 2,268 m above sea level, and geomagnetic cut-off of 8.2 ~GV.
+These values fit reasonably well with expectations for a location at this altitude, and away from strong geomagnetic anomalies.
+Individual fits with a fixed value of $n$, give a small statistical uncertainty on $I_0$ which indicates that this method can be used to track variations in this quantity of the order of or larger than 0.5\% over periods of 5~hr, and is a good option for monitoring applications.

-A 6\% higher muon vertical integral intensity is extracted when the exponent $n$ in the angular distribution is set to the value preferred by the data.
+These measurements serve as a proof of principle for the method and show that it could be further developed by combining it with other techniques.